ben8622/Data-Visualization/README.txt

 these data sets better, but they are simpler to understand and where's the fun in that?

 The numpy module is used mainly for numpy arrays.
 These array have an amazing amount of complex methods that can be done on them.
-Here we use numpy to generate these arrays from out DataFrame objects.
+Here we use numpy to generate arrays from our DataFrame objects.
 These arrays are then used as the values for our histogram and its bin edges.

 The matplotlib module is used for the creation of of our boxplots and histograms.
 I'd love